 Opening a Terminal window

-On the Raspberry Pi (running Raspbian), the default terminal application is
+On the Raspberry Pi (running Raspberry Pi OS), the default terminal application is

 LXTerminal.
 This is known as a 'terminal emulator', this means that it emulates the old style video terminals (from before graphical user interfaces were developed) in a graphical environment.
 The application can be found on the Raspberry Pi desktop and when started will look something like this: